The adage goes, it takes money to make money. Lack of access to capital can be a major problem for small businesses in a variety of circumstances.

 - Microlenders: If you’re looking for a small amount of cash to start up, there are microlenders who provide small loans (say, $10,000) to help you get off the ground.
 These loans often come with higher interest rates, so you’ll need a plan to pay them back as soon as you take this money.

-- Credit Cards: It’s not uncommon for business owners to leverage their good personal credit histories to take personal credit cards and basically loan themselves the money.
+- Credit Cards: It’s common for business owners to leverage their good personal credit histories to take personal credit cards and basically loan themselves the money.
 Again, know your cash runway if you go this route including a plan to repay the cards.

 Building Relationships with Your Banker

 Increasingly, small banks are proving to be friendlier to small businesses than large banks.
 Having said that, small banks tend to have their own niche specialties, so you’ll want to choose wisely.